 Maintaining Status in Marriott Bonvoy

 Another great use of Vacation Club Points is leveraging your timeshare ownership into hotel status.
 Depending on the number of points you own, you’ll get a bevy of benefits within Marriott Vacation Club, but also status with Marriott Bonvoy.
-Marriott has merged with SPG and formed a new loyalty program called Bonvoy.
+A couple of years ago Marriott merged with SPG and formed a new loyalty program called Bonvoy.

-If you keep MVC Select status of higher you’ll enjoy Marriott Bonvoy Platinum, or even Titanium status which means you’ll enjoy Club Lounge access when staying at Marriott properties.
+If you keep Marriott Vacation Club Select status or higher you’ll enjoy Marriott Bonvoy Platinum, or even Titanium status which means you’ll enjoy Club Lounge access when staying at Marriott properties.
 Note…the big caveat to this is Ritz Carlton which is excluded from guaranteed lounge access.

 I’ve found that the old SPG properties treat Marriott elites far better than those that were already a part of Marriott before the merger.
 In fact, on a recent trip through Doha, our Titanium Elite status upgraded us into a 2 Bedroom Empire Suite at the St Regis Doha.
 What does that mean?
 If all things are equal…choose a legacy SPG hotel to get better treatment and benefits.